cktlco/crew-chief-autovoicepack/README.md

 - minor: emotional inflection is worse than a human voice actor
 - minor: rarely, may fail applying audio effects and leave the interim x.raw.wav file and no x.wav file
 - minor: voicepack name must use ASCII characters (e.g. UTF-8 chars like é, ñ, are not supported)
-- minor: "sweary" phrases are not denoted with `_sweary` prefix in the filename (bashful users beware)

 ## Possible Future Improvements
 - Incorporate RVC (Real Voice Cloning) to better match the original speaker's voice -- this would take the TTS generated audio and post-process it to sound even more like the original.
 Could also be applied to the original CrewChief "Jim" voice pack audio to retain the emotional inflection and pacing (though unavoidably inheriting the regional jargon and matey-ness).
-- Support other text-to-speech services and models beyond coqui-tts and xtts
+- Support other text-to-speech services and models
 - Automate multilingual machine translation

-## Common Task: Generate a new voice pack
+## Quickstart: Generate a new voice pack
 The only required software on your machine is a working installation of Docker (and optionally Nvidia CUDA GPU drivers for Docker).

 The core concept is to launch a "Docker container" which is a lightweight, isolated Linux environment that runs the crew-chief-autovoicepack code.
 You'll enable the container to access your GPU (optional), phrase inventory, and your baseline audio recordings.
 The container will generate the audio files for your new voice pack, which will be saved to the output folder on your local machine.